scitran/client/Scitran-class.md

 There are two principal classes in the client toolbox.
 The **scitran** class and the **toolboxes** class.
-The scitran class, described here, facilitates interactions with the contents of the Flywheel database.
-The toolboxes class, designed to support reproducible computation with Flywheel data, is described [in a separate page](Toolboxes).
+The scitran class, described here, facilitates interactions with Flywheel data.
+The **toolboxes** class supports reproducible computation and is described [in a separate page](Toolboxes).

-This page describes scitran methods, and we plan to update this information regularly.

 A scitran object is instantiated by a call that identifies which Flywheel database you wish to address.
 ```